jlespartero00/GUIPRO/README.md

 # Janus Marco Photography and Film Booking System

-A simple booking system for photography services built with Flask.
+A simple booking system for my photography services built with Flask.
 This app allows users to select a photography service, choose a date, and confirm their booking.

 ## Features